 Unfortunately most inflatables and PVC or plastic setups don’t last longer than a few years, whether through neglect or puncture, and as a result we see tonnes upon tonnes of these plastics end up in the tip and ultimately in the landfill!

-With landfills being closed across the country, disposing of these cumbersome toys can be a chore in its own right.
+With recycling centres across the country still under the click and tip rules, disposing of these cumbersome toys can be a chore in its own right.

 Thankfully there are now a few options you have before resorting to throwing your old PVC based setups in the bin!